 Five hours (455km) from Sydney

-Searching for a quintessential Aussie family holiday spot?
+Searching for a quintessential Aussie family getaway from Sydney?
 Look no further than South West Rocks.
 Situated on the banks of Trial Bay, The Rocks is a sleepy seaside village home to towering Norfolk pines, beautiful sandy beaches and the picturesque Macleay River Estuary.
 While it’s known for diving and fishing, The Rocks is also a great place to explore with the kids.
 Discover its colonial heritage at the historic Trail Bay Goal, which you’ll find perched at the tip of Arakoon National Park.
 While you’re there, stretch big and little legs along the 1.4km Monument Hill walking track, which ends at the picturesque Little Bay picnic area.
 Hankering for a swim?
 Try stand-up paddle boarding at Back Creek, or head to Horseshoe Bay for a safe and sheltered beach ideal for the kids.
 After a quick dip, buy a holiday keepsake at the Beachside Markets, held adjacent to the beach every second Saturday of the month.

 Where to stay